-If you're looking for gaming headphones with Xbox Wireless and a better noise handling performance, check out the Razer Kaira Pro Wireless.
+If you're looking for gaming headphones with Xbox Wireless and a better noise handling performance, check out the Razer Kaira Pro Wireless for Xbox.

-If you're connected to a device via Bluetooth, and then you use their USB-A to USB-C cable to connect them to your PC or Xbox, you can play audio from your device and PC or Xbox console at the same time.
-However, if you're using Xbox Wireless on your PC or Xbox and you plug in the headset to charge, the PC overrides the wireless audio and the USB audio takes priority.
+If you're connected to a device via Bluetooth and use its USB-A to USB-C cable to connect to your PC or Xbox, you can play audio from your device and PC or Xbox console at the same time.
+However, if you're using Xbox Wireless on your PC or Xbox and plug in the headset to charge, the PC overrides the wireless audio, and the USB audio takes priority.

-The Xbox Wireless Headset has alright Bluetooth connectivity.
-It doesn't support multi-device or NFC pairing.
-It has low latency on iOS and Android, which is nice if you like to stream video.
+This headset has great Bluetooth connectivity.
+It doesn't support NFC pairing, but it can connect to a Bluetooth device like your phone while remaining connected to an Xbox console or a PC using an Xbox Wireless adapter.
+It has low latency on iOS and Android, so you won't notice any audio syncing issues if you use them to watch a video on your phone.
 Its latency on PC is much higher, though, and it could interrupt your gaming experience.
-However, some apps compensate for latency, so your real-world experience may vary.
+However, some apps compensate for latency, though.

 Note: These over-ears use Xbox Wireless technology to connect to Xbox consoles.
-To test latency, we used a Microsoft Wireless Adapter for Xbox One to connect the headphones to our test laptop, which doesn't have Xbox Wireless technology.
+To test latency, we used a Microsoft Wireless Adapter for Xbox One to connect the headphones to our laptop, which doesn't have Xbox Wireless technology.
 We can't confirm that the measured latency is similar to when connected to Xbox One, Xbox One S, or Xbox Series S|X consoles.

-This headset has full audio and microphone compatibility with the Xbox One and Xbox Series X|S via Xbox Wireless or by using its USB-A to USB-C cable.
-If you're connected to a device using Bluetooth and then you use a wired connection on your Xbox, you can play audio from both devices simultaneously.
+This headset has full audio and microphone compatibility with the Xbox One and Xbox Series X|S via Xbox Wireless or using its USB-A to USB-C cable.
+If you connect to a device like your phone via Bluetooth and then use the cable to connect to your Xbox, you can simultaneously play audio from both devices.